 Probiotics are tiny microorganisms that help replenish the good bacteria in your body and act as a catalyst in the absorption of protein.
 It breaks down the amino acids to help the intestine absorb the proteins better.

-Foods such as kimchi, sauerkraut, kombucha, yoghurt, and kefir are rich in probiotics.
+Foods such as kimchi, sauerkraut, kombucha, yogurt, and kefir are rich in probiotics.

 Take a break from alcohol and caffeine